 The Bar Grip Full shirts are affordable.
 They’re less expensive than most shirts from so-called “gym fashion” companies that don’t have the added functionality of grips.

-The exact price of a Bar Grip Full t-shirt varies between $32.95 to $35.95 depending on which design you choose.
+The exact price of a Bar Grip Full t-shirt varies from $32.95 to $35.95 depending on which design you choose.
 There are also Bar Grip Full hoodies which are $55.95 for all designs.

 All prices are subject to change.